-Click Next to choose how you want to tags to be aligned (see figure 19.136).
-When the tags
+Click Next to choose how you want to tags to be aligned (see figure 19.147).
+When the tags from the virtual tag list are compared to your experiment, the tags are matched using one of the following options:

-Figure 19.136: Settings for aligning the tags.
+Figure 19.147: Settings for aligning the tags.